tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 - "Both in markets and life, the goal isn’t to embrace risk or eschew it, but to bear it intelligently while never forgetting the possibility of an unpleasant outcome."
 - "Our performance doesn’t come from what we buy or sell.
 It comes from what we hold.
 So the main activity is holding, not buying and selling.
 I’ve always wondered if it wouldn’t enhance an organization to say, ‘We only trade on Thursdays.’
 And the other four days of the week, all you can do is sit and think." — Marks
 - "If your thinking is heavily colored by wishful thinking, then your probability assignments will be biased toward favorable… If you’re given to fear, then you’ll be biased toward the negative… No one is going to say, ‘This is my prediction and it’s probably wrong.’
 But you must say, ‘This is my expectation and I have to be aware of the likelihood that it’s colored by my emotional bias.’
 And you have to resist it.
 For me, that means not to chicken out when the going gets tough." — Marks
+- Markets move in cycles and thus, cycles will always reverse.
+By studying patterns of the past, you can take advantage of the cyclicality by behaving countercyclically.
+- Marks never thinks of the future as a single predetermined scenario that’s bound to occur.
+He views it instead as a “distribution of different possibilities.”
+His standard approach is to assign probabilities to each of these “alternative futures.”
+But in this case, the uncertainty was so extreme that there was no point even trying to assign probabilities for the array of possible outcomes.
+He found it more helpful to simplify his decision-making by thinking of the situation in binary terms: “I think you can reduce it to, either the world ends or it doesn’t.… And if it doesn’t end and we didn’t buy, then we didn’t do our job.
+That made it awfully straightforward.”

+# Five Rules of resilience

+- First, you need to respect uncertainty.
+- Second, to achieve resilience, it's imperative to reduce or eliminate debt, avoid leverage, and beware of excessive expenses.
+- Third, instead of fixating on short-term gains or beating benchmarks, you should place greater emphasis on becoming shock resistant, avoiding ruin, and staying in the game.
+- Fourth, beware of overconfidence and complacency.
+- Fifth, as informed realists, you should be keenly aware of your exposure to risk and should always require a margin of safety.

 # Jean-Marie Eveillard
 - Eveillard followed Ben Graham’s philosophy: minimize risk because the future is unpredictable.